AppStateESS/canopy/README.md

 (Depending on your system you may need to add your user to the docker group in order to have the privileges to run the docker-compose command)

 **Remember while setting up Canopy that your database location will not be localhost.
-We are running 3 seperate containers.
+We are running 3 separate containers.
 One for web, one for mysql, and one for postgresql.
 If you want mysql then the host will be mysql_db otherwise postgres host will be postgres_db.

 Vagrant
 =======